yamcs/yamcs/docs/server-manual/services/global/http-server.rst

 contextPath (string)
     Path string prepended to all routes.
 For example, a contextPath of ``/yamcs`` will make the API available on ``/yamcs/api`` instead of the default ``/api``.
 When using this property in combination with a reverse proxy, you should ensure that the proxy path matches with the context path because rewriting may lead to unexpected results.

-    Use this property only as a last resort.
-For multi-hosting situations, it is preferable to serve Yamcs from the root of its own subdomain.

 zeroCopyEnabled (boolean)
     Indicates whether zero-copy can be used to optimize non-TLS static file serving.
 Default: ``true``